matus42/Massage-Therapy/README.md

   - Headers (`h5`) are bolded with a weight of `900` for emphasis.
   - The `navbar-brand` has a weight of `700` for a balanced, noticeable presence.
 - **Fallback Font**: Sans-serif.
 This generic font family ensures the site remains visually appealing and text is readable where Roboto is not available.

+## Agile Development Process

+From the start, I embraced an Agile development approach to bring this massage therapy booking platform to life.
+Agile's iterative nature allowed me to adapt to changes quickly, incorporate feedback efficiently, and ensure that the project continually moved forward in alignment with user needs and project goals.

+### Embracing Agile Principles
+I committed to the core principles of Agile development, focusing on delivering working software frequently, welcoming changing requirements

+### Sprints and Iterations
+The project was broken down into several sprints, each with specific goals and deliverables:

+- **Sprint 1: Basic Setup and User Authentication** - The foundation was laid, focusing on secure login functionality and basic navigation.
+2 days.
+- **Sprint 2: Service and Appointment Models** - Core functionalities were developed, including managing services and setting up appointment models.
+3 days.
+- **Sprint 3: Booking Functionality** - Implemented the crucial booking system, allowing users to schedule appointments based on real-time availability.
+4 days.
+- **Sprint 4: Enhancements and User Interface** - Finalized the project with a focus on UI/UX improvements, making the interface as user-friendly and responsive as possible.
+4 days

+- **Overall Reflection on Planned Days**
+Throughout the development process, I aimed to adhere closely to the planned durations for each sprint.
+While I was generally accurate in my estimations, I learned the importance of flexibility and the value of allocating additional time for debugging and enhancing features based on user feedback.
+This approach not only improved the quality of the platform but also enriched my development skills and project management capabilities.

+### Agile Tools and Practices
+- **Kanban Board:** Initially overwhelmed by the project's scope, I opted for a written plan, believing it would suffice for managing the development process.
+However, upon completing the project, I recognized the value of visual organization and transferred all user stories to a digital Kanban board.
+This shift not only helped me reflect on the project's workflow and scope but also became a pivotal tool for planning future enhancements, providing me with a clear, visual overview of the project's achievements.
+- **Daily Standups:** Although working independently, I maintained the discipline of daily standups (with myself), reviewing what was accomplished the previous day and setting goals for the current day.
+- **User Stories:** These were crucial in guiding the development process, ensuring that every feature developed served a direct user need or improved the user experience in a meaningful way.
+- **Retrospectives:** At the end of each sprint, I took time to reflect on what went well, what could be improved, and how to make the next sprint even more productive.

+### Continuous Feedback and Adaptation
+Feedback loops were integrated throughout the development process.
+By presenting working versions of the software to my mentor and friends, I gathered invaluable insights that informed future development decisions and feature improvements.

+### Looking Forward
+Using the Agile method in this project taught me a lot about flexibility and quick adaptation.
+The Agile approach's benefits are clear and will definitely guide how I work on future projects.